 Your performance measures should be consistent with your program's theory of change.
-If the national performance measures align with your program design and your theory of change, you should use them.
-CNCS does not require programs to allocate 100% of program activity, or any specific percentage of program activity, to national performance measures.

-or rates of success for any performance measures, including applicant-determined measures.
+If the national performance measures align with your program design, you should use them.
+CNCS does not require programs to allocate 100% of program activity, or any specific percentage of program activity, to national performance measures or rates of success for any performance measures, including applicant-determined measures.